 The Audit Committee audited the effectiveness and efficiency of the risk management system with the Risk Management Committee responsible for performing duties in evaluating the structure, policies and framework for risk management, including the risk management manual, risk management plans and risk reviews and monitoring of risk management of Interlink Telecom Public Company Limited.
-Accordingly, the Risk Management Committee prepared its risk management report for year 2022, and Interlink Telecom Public Company Limited gave importance to emerging risks such as accident/emergency risks and disease risks (Covid-19), which are an ongoing crisis, and it considered important and likely risks that might produce future impacts.
-The Risk Management Committee prepared supporting measures by specifying risk management guidelines and considered risk assessment results and responded to risks based on the auditor's report.
-Accordingly, recommendations were made in order to make improvements, and in 2022, the Audit Committee held a meeting with the Risk Management Committee to express its opinions about the risks in the company's internal control system to specify various control measures according to the risk management guidelines, and the company's risk management system was already adequate.
+Accordingly, the Risk Management Committee prepared its risk management report for year 2023, and Interlink Telecom Public Company Limited gave importance to emerging risks such as accident/emergency risks and disease risks (Covid-19), which are an ongoing crisis, and it considered important and likely risks that might produce future impacts.
+The Risk Management Committee prepared to risks based on the auditor's report.
+Accordingly, recommendations were made in order to make improvements, and in 2023, the Audit Committee held a meeting with the Risk Management Committee to express its opinions about the risks in the company's internal control system to specify various control measures according to the risk management guidelines, and the company's risk management system was already adequate.